aiven/aiven-docs/docs/products/opensearch/dashboards.md

 ---

 OpenSearch® Dashboards is both a visualisation tool for data in the cluster and a user interface for OpenSearch plugins.
-It\'s included with your Aiven for OpenSearch service and accessible through the browser.
+It's included with your Aiven for OpenSearch service and accessible through the browser.

 :::note